 - 1. A Patient Care Record (PCR) will be completed for each incident/patient encounter, in accordance with current EMS Regulations.
 A patient is any individual that, upon contact with an EMS system, has any of the following: - A. A complaint or mechanism suggestive of potential illness or injury. - B. Obvious evidence of illness or injury. - C. An individual or informed 2nd/3rd party caller requests evaluation for potential illness or injury. - 2.
-PCRs shall include no less than the following information: - A. Patient's name, address, age, and sex; - B. Date and location of call; - C. Time of dispatch, arrival at scene, departure from scene, and arrival at hospital; - D. Mechanism of injury-chief complaint; - E. Medication(s) used by patient and allergies; - F. Pertinent patient history, including current medication(s) and allergies; - G. Signs and symptoms identified during patient assessment, and changes; - H. Care and treatment given at scene and during transport; - I. Patient destination; - J. Name of attendant(s); - K. If care is provided as authorized by protocol; - L. In cases involving cardiac monitoring, a copy of the ECG strip identifying all rhythm changes shall be included as part of the PCR; - M. In cases of trauma, the patient's trauma score, TFTC status, and any injury mitigation devices shall be documented, i.e. car seats, seat belts, air bags, helmets, etc.; - N. At least one full set of vital signs; - 1) Blood pressure - 2) Heart rate - 3) Respiratory rate - 4) Temperature as indicated - 5) Oxygen saturation as indicated - 6) Reassessment after interventions, i.e. pain score after medications; - 7) Any complications or other relevant information. - 3.
+PCRs shall include no less than the following information: - A. Patient's name, address, age, and sex; - B. Date and location of call; - C. Time of dispatch, arrival at scene, departure from scene, and arrival at hospital; - D. Mechanism of injury-chief complaint; - E. Medication(s) used by patient and allergies; - F. Pertinent patient history, including current medication(s) and allergies; - G. Signs and symptoms identified during patient assessment, and changes; - H. Care and treatment given at scene and during transport; - I. Patient destination: - J. Name of attendant(s); - K. If care is provided as authorized by protocol; - L. File Attachments: The associated monitor file must be uploaded and attached to the PCR if the monitor was used for any of the following purposes: - 1) Assessing and/or monitoring the cardiac rhythm; - 2) Obtaining a 12-lead electrocardiogram (ECG) - 3) Providing electrical therapy; cardioversion, defibrillation, and/or pacing - 4) Monitoring End-Tidal Carbon Dioxide (ETCo2) levels and/or waveform of an intubated patient - M. In cases of trauma, the patient's trauma score, TFTC status, and any injury mitigation devices shall be documented, i.e. car seats, seat belts, air bags, helmets, etc.; - N. At least one full set of vital signs; - 1) Blood pressure - 2) Heart rate - 3) Respiratory rate - 4) Temperature as indicated - 5) Oxygen saturation as indicated - 6) Reassessment after interventions, i.e. pain score after medications; - 7) Any complications or other relevant information. - 3.
 Any agency that provides patient care activities prior to the arrival of the transporting agency shall provide the transporting agency with, at a minimum, a verbal report reflecting those activities.
 This verbal report must be documented in the transporting agency's PCR.